elbse/taskflow/README.md

 - Added a 5th endpoint (`GET /api/tasks`) beyond the four specified, since the Admin dashboard view requires seeing all tasks — implied but not explicitly listed in the API spec.
-- [Add the "Add Employee" feature note — flag it as beyond brief scope]

 ## Known Limitations
 - Task status is tracked per-task, not per-assignee — when a task has